Frequently Asked Questions

 Where do I start?
 There's so much information to absorb!

 A corner stone to the Brave Writer philosophy is to do "one thing" at a time.
 Don't overwhelm yourself by trying to figure out how many good things you can do.
 Instead, pick the "one thing" that is most tempting, most captivating, most interesting to you.
 Then sign up, order, read, apply whatever that "one thing" is until you are certain you have milked it for all its worth.
-Then once you have successfully used a month's worth of Arrow material (language arts) or have successfully executed a Poetry Teatime (Brave Writer Lifestyle) or have worked through the Expository Essay: SAT/ACT Format class, you'll be ready to add "one more thing" to your life.
+Then once you have successfully used a month's worth of Arrow material (language arts) or have successfully executed a Poetry Teatime (Brave Writer Lifestyle) or have worked through the Expository Essay: Exploratory & Persuasive, you'll be ready to add "one more thing" to your life.
 Remember: depth over breadth, enjoyment over struggle, commitment over clutter.